-The committee has noted the marked increase in foreign national in custody, twenty on average throughout 2006 with 13 on average throughout 2005.
+The committee has again noted the marked increase in foreign nationals in custody.
 We have to commend all the staff and services within the prison for the empathy they have shown to these non-nationals.
 We also note that translators are provided by the governor in order to aid the communication process with these male and female persons.